ramigs/nuxt-fauna-article/nuxt-fauna.md

 that?attributes? doesn't allow to store repos with the same same or the same repo url

-We've also added a query, we want a list off all repos that are store in the database `allRepos`, A query that asks for all the repositories.
+We've also declared a query `allRepos`, to list off all repos that are stored in the database.

 ## Creating a Fauna database

-Login to your Fauna account.
+Log in to your Fauna account.

-We’ll start by creating a new database called `repos`.
-Inside a Fauna database, we have Collections, Documents and Indexes.
+Visit the [dashboard](https://dashboard.fauna.com/) and create a new database and name it `repos`.

-SCREENSHOT
+**PRINTSCREEN**

 ## Importing the schema

-Now that the database is created, we can import our schema feature that allows us to import a schema:
+Now that the database is created, we can import the GraphQL schema into FaunaDB.

 Import schema in Fauna "You can upload your schema.gql file via the FaunaDB Console by clicking“GraphQL” on the left sidebar, and then click the “Import